 They are often sold in bulk at any grocery store or grown in your home garden.
 Like other Capsicum annuum species, banana peppers are easy to plant; they do not require any special treatment.
 Banana peppers can be grown in any climate, especially warm climates.

-What Is The Nutrition Information Of Banana Peppers?
+What Is The Nutrition Information of Banana Peppers?

 Eating banana peppers is very good for your health because they contain a lot of beneficial nutrients (defined by the USDA), including vitamins and minerals.
 They are also low in calories (33 calories per cup).
 (1)